michael2012z/BitBible/markdown/KJV/files/Job.md

 22. Shall any teach God knowledge? seeing he judgeth those that are high.

-23. One dieth in his full strength, being wholly at ease and quiet.his…: Heb. his very, or, the strength of, his perfection
+23. One dieth in his full strength, being wholly at ease and quiet.

-24. His breasts are full of milk, and his bones are moistened with marrow.breasts: or, milk pails
+24. His breasts are full of milk, and his bones are moistened with marrow.

 25. And another dieth in the bitterness of his soul, and never eateth with pleasure.